Wichitans celebrate first Friday of Black History Month honoring black educators and cultural art

 WICHITA, Kan.
 (KSNW) – Wichitans kicked off the first Friday of Black History Month honoring black educators and cultural art.

-The 9th annual ‘Art That Touches Your Heart’ exhibit at Wichita State University’s Rhatigan Center showcases local and national black artists.
+The ninth annual ‘Art That Touches Your Heart’ exhibit at Wichita State University’s Rhatigan Center showcases local and national black artists.

 “Sometimes the students will remark when they vote, they should have named the school after this teacher, this teacher taught me the respect that I needed.
 They were dressed, they were bold, they were intelligent and so it makes a difference and they don’t forget it is so amazing,” said Janice Thacker, Founder of ‘Art That Touches Your Heart.’